vitalets/global-cache/examples/cache-api-response/README.md

-# Cache API Response with Global Storage
+# Cache API Response with Global Cache

 This example shows how to cache API response with the global globalCache.